-For these sources abatement techniques are not likely and emission reduction measures can be obtained by legislation and/or providing information and education by the national and local authorities.
-Since natural sources and the remaining intentional use (laboratories) are excluded from the Stockholm convention, this risk management evaluation will mainly focus on possible measures relating to un-intentional anthropogenic emission sources of PeCB.
-Deleted:

-Comment [A1]: There is considerable uncertainty in estimates of dioxins from forest fires and we believe the conclusions are unsubstantiated Deleted: Natural sources consisting of forest fires might be a major source of the total emission of PeCB.
-This is supported by the good correlation between the emission of dioxins and PeCBs during the open burning of house hold wastes (Lemieux et al, 2004; EPA 2002), and the information of PCDD/F emissions from forest fire simulations (Gullett and Touati.
-2003).
-Using the latter information, the PCDD/Fs emission from forest fires in the USA appear to have a high contribution of over 50% to the total emission dioxins.
-The UNEP document (1999) also states that forest fires might lead to a significant emission of PCDD/Fs but emphasizes that estimates are subject to considerable uncertainties.
-Assuming that emitted concentrations of PeCB and dioxins will be comparable, forest fires might have a significant contribution to the worldwide emission of PeCB.
-However, in Article 5 of the Stockholm Convention it is clearly stated that measures shall be taken for chemicals listed on Annex C to reduce or eliminate release from intentional production by anthropogenic sources.
-Therefore natural sources are excluded from the Convention Deleted: .¶ Deleted: source
+For these sources abatement techniques are not likely and release reduction measures might be obtained by legislation and/or providing information and education by the national and local authorities.
+Forest and bush fires can be expected to be a source of PeCB, but no data are available to quantify possible releases.
+However, there is good correlation between the releases of PCDD/F and PeCBs during the open burning of household wastes (Lemieux et al., 2004; EPA 2002), and the information of PCDD/F releases from forest fire simulations (Gullett and Touati, 2003).
+Article 5 of the Stockholm Convention states that measures shall be taken for chemicals listed on Annex C to reduce or eliminate release from unintentional production by anthropogenic sources.
+Therefore, natural sources are excluded from the Convention and forest fires are not further discussed.